tutyamxx/custom-url-check/README.md

 <p align="center">🐜</p>

-* Simple NPM package to check for a valid custom filtered URL!
+* Simple NPM package to check a string for a valid custom filtered URL!
 * See examples below

 # Install via NPM